skreynolds/ENG720_python_models/05_open_ai_models/04_experiment_4/README.md

 ## Intent
 Experiment 3 was not successful in arriving at a policy that could control frequency.
 The agent still displayed a tendency to let the frequency extend above the 0.75 tripping boundary.

-The reward function was was modified to give the agent a larger penalty for tripping the system, and a greater reward for every time step that the agent
+This experiment saw the reward function modified to give the agent a larger penalty for tripping the system, and a greater reward for every time step that the agent remained in the allowable region of operation.

 ## Hyperparameters